How to Set Up BungeeCord to Link Spigot Servers

 sudo apt-get update && sudo apt-get upgrade

-If not previously installed, you will need to install OpenJDK JRE, an open source Java environment:
+If not previously installed, you need to install OpenJDK JRE, an open source Java environment:

 sudo apt-get install openjdk-7-jre-headless

 Install GNU Screen.
-This allows BungeeCord to run in the background, even when you’re not connected to SSH.
+This allows BungeeCord to run in the background, even when you are not connected to SSH.

 sudo apt-get install screen

-Create another user for the BungeeCord proxy, so that it doesn’t have the same privileges as your user.
-You’ll need to keep this password for future reference.
+Create another user for the BungeeCord proxy, so that it doesn’t have the same privileges as the user.
+You need to save this password for future reference.

 sudo adduser bungeecord